 Drafting Form 14653 and Form 14654

-To ensure the IRS has confidence that such facts are not present in your case, your certification should be complete by answering the following questions:
+To ensure that the IRS has confidence that you are not willful, your certification should answer the following questions:

 - What is your personal and financial background?

-- What is the source of the funds in your foreign accounts? (inheritance, foreign wages, etc?)
+- What is the source of the funds in your foreign accounts? (foreign inheritance, foreign wages, etc?)

 - Did you have personal or business reasons for opening the foreign accounts?